MICROSATELLITE INSTABILITY (MSI), EDTA BLOOD

 Preparations

-No preparations needed
+No special preparations needed

 Test included